chrisbayne/starwars/README.md

 Next run <i><b>code .</b></i> to open up Visual Studio Code to view the code (if you use VSC).

-Once the dependencies been installed successfully and the code is shown in your code editor, run <b>npm start</b> to view the application in your browser.
+Once the dependencies been installed successfully and the code is shown in your code editor, run <i><b>npm start</b></i> to view the application in your browser.